BrCroner/BrCroner/README.md

 ### Language
 English<br>
-Currently studying on [Busuu](https://www.busuu.com/)!
+Currently studying in busuu.com !
 I have excellent understanding of the language, both in listening and reading.

 ### Objetivo
-Atuar na área de desenvolvimento web.
-Possuo curiosidade e impeto para aprender e buscar soluções.
+I want to work in the area of web development.
+I have curiosity and impetus to learn and seek solutions.

 ### Meus projetos
 Comprometido em ampliar minha lista de projetos realizados.